MarkDYabut/my-website/README.md

 ---

-This Gatsby starter is built on top of the official [gatsby-starter-default](https://github.com/gatsbyjs/gatsby-starter-default).
+This website is built on top of the official [gatsby-starter-default](https://github.com/gatsbyjs/gatsby-starter-default).
 You can find a quick start guide in the following lines.
 There are the most important files explained.

 ## 🚀 Quick start